 As we gear up for a general election, it is up to the NCC to ensure that CLP officers and activists around the country feel that their issues are being handled in an effective, open and fair way.
 As a senior lawyer and an elected CLP representative on the Yorkshire and Humber Labour Party Executive Committee, I have the skills and experience to make a major contribution to this work.
 I hope I can count on your support.

-Please also nominate Pugh, Moema and Richards.
+Please also nominate Pugh, Moema, Richards and and Kaur.

 Sem Moema (L0065503)